-The system must only be installed by specialised contractors who have successfully undergone training and registration by the Certificate holder (see section 15).
+The system must only be installed by specialised contractors who have successfully undergone training and registration by the Certificate holder (see section 15 of this Certificate).

 Note: The BBA operates a UKAS-accredited Approved Installer Scheme for external wall insulation (non-mandatory); details of approved installer companies are included on the BBA website (www.bbacerts.co.uk).